Get involved and make a meaningful impact

 For everyone:

-- Share the new World Day for Assistive Technology assets on your social channels along with your own supporting written or video messages
+- Social Media: Share the World Day for Assistive Technology assets on your social channels along with your own supporting written or video messages

-- Share our new campaign video – launching on 4 June and help us make it go viral
+- Share the campaign video – and help us make it go viral

 - Use the hashtags #UnlockTheEveryday and #WorldATDay to show your support on social media.

-- Publicly pledge your personal/ your organization’s or companies’ support and commitment to improving access to assistive technology
+- Pledge your support: Publicly pledge your personal/ your organization’s or companies’ support and commitment to improving access to assistive technology

 - Publicly call on local, national or global policymakers to prioritize funding and resources to improve access to safe, affordable and appropriate assistive technology

-- Follow us on Instagram, Facebook and X, and share and repost directly from our pages!
+- Spread the word: Follow us on Instagram, Facebook and X, and share and repost directly from our pages!

 If you’re from a supporting organization or company:

-- Host an event or seminar (virtual or physical), e.g. with expert speakers / assistive technology and accessibility advocates
+- Host events: Host an event or seminar (virtual or physical), e.g. with expert speakers / assistive technology and accessibility advocates

-- Announce a new initiative or relevant partnership and / or celebrate the success of existing assistive technology related initiatives within your company/ organization.
+- Celebrate initiatives: Announce a new initiative or relevant partnership and / or celebrate the success of existing assistive technology related initiatives within your company/ organization.

 For more ideas about how you or your organization can get involved and to download the new World Day for Assistive Technology assets, please visit the ‘Get Involved’ page on the website.